-- Supporting our work by means of a donation or endowment - Establishing your own foundation under the auspices of the Schmitz Foundations - Independent service concerning the professional management of projects and foundations - Promotion of German Non-Profit organizations in their commitment to development projects in the Global South
+- Supporting our work by means of a donation or endowment - Establishing your own foundation under the auspices of the Schmitz Foundations - Independent service in professional project- and foundation management through the W. P. Schmitz-Projektservice gGmbH. - Promotion of German Non-Profit organisations in their commitment to development projects in the Global South (small project fund) (Kleinprojektefonds.de)

-Funding for engagement abroad - the Small Projects Fund program
+Funding for engagement abroad - the Small Projects Fund program (Kleinprojektefonds.de)

-Non-profit organizations from Germany (West German Federal states) can apply for funding in the program area "Small Projects Fund" (KPF), with regard to their project involvement abroad.
-The Foundation ,Nord-Süd-Brücken' in Berlin is responsible for organizations from the East German Federal states.
+Non-profit organisations from Germany (West German Federal states) can apply for funding in the program area "Small Projects Fund" (KPF), with regard to their project involvement abroad.
+The Foundation "Nord-Süd-Brücken" in Berlin is responsible for organisations from the East German Federal states.
 For this worldwide sponsoring program both Foundations receive financial support from the Federal Ministry for Economic Cooperation and Development (BMZ).